Irish Convention: Safeguards rejected

-The political calculations of the government for an agreed solution among the Irish was dealt a set-back when at the same time, Ulster Unionists presented the Convention with a plan for the exclusion of nine counties.
-No doubt O'Donnell's refusal to meet Ulstermen on their own terms on the question of safeguards, led to the failure of the Convention.
-Ulster regarded his action on 15 January as the decisive blow to hopes for success.
-The January crisis only arose however, because of the Convention's failure to enter serious negotiations on safeguards for Ulster.
-It wrote off any good feeling the Ulster delegation had built up, Ulstermen had come to respect Redmond during the Convention and to regard him as not a bad alternative to de Valera.
+The political calculations of the government for an agreed solution among the Irish was dealt a set-back when at the same time, Ulster Unionists presented the convention with a plan for the exclusion of nine counties.
+Ulster regarded O'Donnell's action on 15 January as the decisive blow to hopes for success.
+The January crisis only arose however, because of the convention's failure to enter serious negotiations on safeguards for Ulster.
+It wrote off any good feeling the Ulster delegation had built up, Ulstermen had come to respect Redmond during the convention and to regard him as not a bad alternative to de Valera.
 Until he was suddenly dramatically overthrown by the bishops (in coalition with Devlin, the Nationalist most disliked in Ulster), intensively reviving all the old fears of clericalism in a future Irish state.
 This ended any meaningful dialogue with Ulster.

 The fiscal question continued to be dealt with from 13 March and twenty one resolutions of provisional agreement adopted.
 A week later, in the Waterford City by-election on 22 March, William Redmond, son of John Redmond, defeated the Sinn Féin nominee to fill his father's seat (by 1,242 votes to 745).
 The Irish party took further heart by a victory of its candidate over Sinn Féin in the Tyrone East by-election on 3 April (with 1,802 votes to 1,222).